AshaRamanjanaiah/JokeTellingApp/README.md

 Added free and paid product flavors to the app.
 Removed the ad (and any dependencies you can) from the paid flavor.

-## Optional Tasks

-For extra practice to make my project stand out, completed the following tasks.

-### Add Interstitial Ad
+### Step 6: Add Interstitial Ad

-Follow these instructions to add an interstitial ad to the free version.
+Followed these instructions to add an interstitial ad to the free version.
-Display the ad after the user hits the button, but before the joke is shown.
+Ad will be displayed after user hits the button, but before the joke is shown.

 https://developers.google.com/mobile-ads-sdk/docs/admob/android/interstitial

-### Add Loading Indicator
+### Step 7: Add Loading Indicator

 Added a loading indicator that is shown while the joke is being retrieved and disappears when the joke is ready.
 The following tutorial is a good place to